 When To Change Your Air Filters

-Most filters have a printed "expiration" date on the box or plastic.
+Most filters have a timeline printed on the box or plastic.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
-Look around at the store and you'll see that some are meant to only last one month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be exchanged once every 6-12 months.
+Pay attention at the store and you'll see that some are designed to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
 The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our friends and family to go by.
 If it's dirty, change it!
-A dirty air filter can exacerbate or cause damage to pricey equipment, like your compressor, so it's best to change it out more often than to let it go.
-If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer sometimes has a different recommendation from your HVAC equipment manufacturer.
+A dirty air filter can exacerbate or cause damage to pricey equipment, like your compressor, so it's better to change it out more often than to let it go.
+If you want to stick to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
+Also note that your filter manufacturer may have a different recommendation from your HVAC equipment manufacturer.

 - The overall air quality of your Albany area home